ngreend/hexmappy/README.md

 **####Note Editor**

+-Notes are saved in the 'saves' folder inside the folder with the name of the map.
+The name of the map can be found in the window title after "Hexmappy V1.0 --" and should be a sequence of numbers unless the folder name was manually changed.

 -on windows Notepad is the default.

 -on other platforms a tkinter text box will open.
 When done adding text close the window and the text is saved automatically.